rtogn/Fifteen-Slider-Puzzle-P3-WebDev-2022/README.md

 # Fifteen Slider Puzzle, Project #3 Web Development @ GSU Spring 2022

-This project is website that implements a 'fifteen' slider puzzle game using primarily JavaScript.
+This project implemented a 'fifteen' slider puzzle game using primarily JavaScript.
 The user's goal is to re-create a shuffled image by sliding numbered squares on a board with only one available hole.
 The primary goal was to gain experience with JavaScript and CSS animations.

 # Languages Used